MidnightInAPythonWorld/API-VirusTotal/README.md

 The script has a time delay in between requests so daily limits don't get exceeded should you want to check a large list of hashes.

-VirusTotal is rate limiting based on the following numbers:
+VirusTotal is limiting based on the following rates:

     Request rate 4 requests/minute
     Daily quota 1000 requests/day